open-edge-insights/eii-zmq-broker/README.md

 **IMPORTANT NOTE:**
 There are some other configuration properties in the `environment` section of the, "docker-compose.yml", file.
 These are provided to the service from the, "build/.env", file.
-See the EIS User Guide for more details.
+See the EII User Guide for more details.

 The following two sections cover that various configuration properties the broker supports for interfaces and application configuration.